Placement Capacity

 Intensive Services Foster Care (ISFC)

-No more than one (1) child with Serious Emotional and Behavioral Needs (SEBN) and/or Special Health Care Needs (SHCN) can be placed in a certified ISFC family home unless the participating ISFC FFA provides the department with a written assessment of the risk and compatibility of placing two (2) children with Serious Emotional and Behavioral Needs (SEBN) and/or Special Health Care Needs (SHCN) together.
+No more than one (1) child with Serious Emotional and Behavioral Needs (SEBN) and/or Special Health Care Needs (SHCN) can be placed in a certified ISFC family home unless the participating ISFC Foster Family Agency (FFA) provides the Department with a written assessment of the risk and compatibility of placing two (2) children with SEBN and/or SHCN together.

 PROCEDURE